EdieLemoine/wordpress/README.md

 ###Usage

-Open this folder in your preferred command line utility and type
+Open assets/grunt in your preferred command line utility and types

     $ npm install